mdaeron/D47crunch/docs/better_documentation.md

 –––––––––––––––––––––––––––––––  –––––––––
 ```

 This tells us that our data set contains 5 different samples: 3 anchors (ETH-1, ETH-2, ETH-3) and 2 unknowns (MYSAMPLE-1, MYSAMPLE-2).
 The total number of analyses is 8, with 5 anchor analyses and 3 unknown analyses.
 We get an estimate of the analytical repeatability (i.e. the overall, pooled standard deviation) for δ<sup>13</sup>C, δ<sup>18</sup>O and Δ<sub>47</sub>, as well as the number of degrees of freedom (here, 3) that these estimated standard deviations are based on, along with the corresponding Student's t-factor (here, 3.18) for 95&nbsp;% confidence limits.
-Finally, the summary indicates that a pooled standardization approach was used (see [Daëron, 2021](https://dx.doi.org/10.1029/2020GC009592)).
+Finally, the summary indicates that we used a “pooled” standardization approach (see [Daëron, 2021](https://dx.doi.org/10.1029/2020GC009592)).

-To see the results:
+To see the actual results:

 ```csv
 >>> mydata.table_of_samples(verbose = True, save_to_file = False)